Errors

 Link to the section on this page describing the error_type.
 The URL pattern is https://soniox.com/docs/api-reference/errors#<error_type> with underscores replaced by hyphens.

-Async transcription failures
+Async transcription failure

 When you create a transcription with POST /v1/transcriptions, the call returns 200 and a transcription object as soon as the job is accepted.
 The work itself happens asynchronously: the audio is downloaded (if a URL was supplied), then transcribed.